Telephony

 Adaptec -- Be careful about buying SCSI adapters from them nowadays.
 They have become, to my eyes, largely overpriced and undervalued, and far more marketing-driven than engineering-driven.
 They have, in essence, become the Microsoft of the SCSI adapter world.

 American Megatrends (AMI) -- Yes, the same people that make system BIOS also make (and made, in times past) some mean motherboards.
-They may be pricier than others, but they have the best technical support I've ever encountered.
+They may be pricier than others, but they have the best technical support Out There..

 DPT -- Distributed Processing Technology.
 They used to be one of the top makers of high-performance SCSI host adapters and RAID cards.
-Unfortunately, they were bought out by Adaptec some years ago, and have degenerated accordingly.
-Their older stuff is still worthwhile, but I would be very leery of their post-merger products.
-There may still be some drivers and BIOS/firmware update files available from Adaptec's legacy FTP site, but don't count on it.
+They were bought out several years ago, first by Adaptec and now by Microsemi.
+You may still be able to find drivers and such for the legacy cards on their site, but don’t hold your breath.

 The MCA Militia -- This is a site dedicated to technical data and support files for IBM's once-very-popular PS/2 line of computers (and don't you even THINK of confusing it with the Sony PlagueStation!).